rlauer6/perl-Amazon-Lambda-Runtime/README.md

 '--------+-----------+-----------+------------+------------------'
 ```

-Columns will be color coded to suggest the current state and
+Columns in the output of the `state` commnand are color coded to
-potential actions you might want to take.
+suggest the current state and potential actions you might want to
+take.

 * Module
   * green => current